sarda-devesh/macrostrat-xdd/README.md

 - New units can be discovered by proximity to known entities

 This research plan will be developed further during early 2024.
-The starting point is with two exploratory projects taking different approaches to the problem.
+The starting point is with two exploratory projects by UW–Madison computer science students, who are each taking a different approaches to the problem.

 - [`UW-Macrostrat/factsheet-generator`](https://github.com/UW-Macrostrat/factsheet-generator):
   An LLM-assisted generator for geological "fact sheets" that operates over the